snowch/biginsight-examples/README.md

 ### Pre-requisites

 - Java 7 or 8 installed and JAVA_HOME environment variable set
-- You do NOT need to install gradle, the gradlew scripts will setup gradle for you
 - Git client installed
 - Comfortable running commands in the terminal or console

+NOTE: You do NOT need to install gradle, the gradlew scripts will setup gradle for you

 ### Setup Instructions